 Helping Your Child Succeed

 As a school, we ask for feedback on the school at least twice a year, once in November and once in June.
 We take all feedback very seriously indeed.
-After the latest survey (November 2019), it is clear that some parents would appreciate more feedback on how to support their child at home.
+After the latest survey (November 2023), it is clear that some parents continue to crave more feedback on how to support their child at home.
 The following guidance should be considered in full.
 As ever, if you have concerns about your child’s academic performance or overall wellbeing, please contact the school through email@example.com.

 Our view - and it has been shown to work in the best schools in the country and abroad - is that, over time, almost all learners (not just most) can pick up excellent learning habits for themselves and will end up happier, better qualified and more successful.
 From the first day at Mercia School, your child is expected to learn and maintain a wide range of excellent learning habits.
 Parents and carers play a crucial role in supporting their child to maintain these excellent working habits: